Interested in a hands-on learning experience for developing LLM applications?

 Define categorical variables

 We must now define which values are non-continuous by casting them as categorical.
 Mathematical approaches for continuous and non-continuous values differ greatly.
-For example, if we graph the “Survived” column now, it will look funny because it would try to account for the range in between “0” and “1”.
+For example, if we graph the “Survived” column now, it will look funny because it would try to account for the range between “0” and “1”.
 However, being partially alive in this case would be absurd.
-Categorical values are looked at independent of one another as “choices” or “options” rather than as a numeric range.
+Categorical values are looked at independently of one another as “choices” or “options” rather than as a numeric range.

 For a quick (but not exhaustive) exercise to see if something should be categorical, simply ask, “Would a decimal interval for this value make sense?”